Oklahoma Premises Liability Scenarios

 Recently, a fire in Oklahoma City incinerated part of a school building.
 Fortunately, the building was empty at the time.
 Preliminary investigations suspect arson to be the cause of the conflagration.
 The city’s school district stopped using the building years ago.
 Recently, the district agreed to lease the site to an education company for child tutoring services.
 If any occupants had been hurt, the school district might have faced major liability for injured children and employees.

-Premises liability is a section of negligence law that holds landlords responsible for injuries on commercial, residential, or government property for their “lack of due care under the circumstances” — which can involve varied situations like slip and falls, electrical hazards, dog bites, or swimming pool accidents.
+Premises liability is a section of negligence law that holds landlords responsible for personal injuries on commercial, residential, or government property for their “lack of due care under the circumstances” — which can involve varied situations like slip and falls, electrical hazards, dog bites, or swimming pool accidents.
 A landlord is not obligated to guarantee its occupants’ total safety — but it is generally obligated to keep the property free from dangers less obvious to the occupants.

 The initial consideration for determining landlord liability is the purpose a person has for being on the property.
 Generally, there are three kinds of occupants, including: